Conflict Of Interest

 AUTHORS

-All potential conflicts of interest (competing interests) that could have a direct or indirect influence on the work must be disclosed by the authors.
-Even if an author does not have a conflict, disclosing affiliations and interests allows for a more comprehensive and open approach, which leads to a more accurate and objective evaluation of the work.
-Conflicts of interest, whether genuine or imagined, are a perspective to which the readers are entitled.
+All potential conflicts of interest that could have a direct or indirect influence on the work must be disclosed by the authors.
+Even if no conflicts exist, providing affiliation and interest disclosures ensures transparency, leading to a more accurate and objective evaluation of the research.
+Readers have the right to be aware of any potential conflicts, whether actual or perceived.

-The publication of a conflict statement in the article itself, as well as the submission of the conflict disclosure form, is required for all types of papers.
-It is not necessarily the case that a monetary relationship with examination support or funding for counseling work is inappropriate.
-Even if the authors do not have any conflict of interest, they still need to provide a confirmation statement in their manuscripts, i.e., “The author(s) confirm(s) that there is no conflict of interest related to the manuscript”.
+A conflict-of-interest statement must be included in the article itself, along with the submission of a conflict disclosure form, for all types of papers.
+A financial relationship—such as research funding or consulting work—that is not inherently inappropriate should still be disclosed for transparency.
+Even if the authors do not have any conflict of interest, they must still provide a confirmation statement in their manuscripts, i.e., “The author(s) confirm(s) that there is no conflict of interest related to the manuscript”.

 The following are some examples of potential conflicts of interest that are directly or indirectly related to the research: